codelearncreate/toolkit/src/collections/guides/supporting-autonomy.md

 ### Diverse Collaboration Tools

 Working with teachers, caregivers, or parents ahead of time helps understand specific access needs and modes of participation for each child.
 This knowledge enables the preparation of tools and methods that better support each child’s engagement.

-* If a child needs support holding a pen, providing a bulky pen with a wristband can aid their participation in drawing activities.
-* For those who use symbol-based communication, having Yes/No cards and other feedback cards readily available allows for direct and efficient communication during discussions.
+For example, if a child needs support holding a pen, providing a bulky pen with a wristband can aid their participation in drawing activities.
+For those who use symbol-based communication, having Yes/No cards and other feedback cards readily available allows for direct and efficient communication during discussions.